raphaelhenkel/Parkspotter/README.md

 # Parkspotter
-Finds parking-lots near DB stations
+Finds Parking Lots near DB Stations

+This is a web-application using the open API from data.deutschebahn.com to display available parking lots.
+It uses HTML, JS, CSS, jQuery and jQuery4Mobile.